mebrooks/selfisher/README.md

 # selfisher

 `selfisher` is an R package for estimating the selectivity of fisheries gear, built using code from [glmmTMB](https://github.com/glmmTMB/glmmTMB), which is built on [Template Model Builder](https://github.com/kaskr/adcomp), which is in turn built on CppAD and Eigen.
 It is currently pre-alpha or alpha software.
 Fixed and random effects models can be specified for the selectivity and  relative fishing power components of the model.
+Possible links for the selectivity model include logit (i.e. logistic), probit (i.e. normal probability ogive), complimentary log-log (i.e. negative extreme value), log-log (i.e. extreme value/Gompertz), and Richards.

 ## Installation